 For a Pie Dough

-- Put the flour, sugar and salt in a bowl and stir to combine.
+- Combine the ice water and lemon juice and leave it in the refrigerator until ready to use.
+Put the flour, sugar and salt in a bowl and stir to combine.
 Place the flour mixture into a food processor.

 - Cut the butter into 1/2-inch cubes and add it to the flour mixture.
 Pulse the dough until it is coarse and crumbly, and the butter is about the size of peas.

-- Pour the mixture into a large bowl.
-Add 1/4 cup of ice water and use a rubber spatula to toss together.
-Add the remaining water and mix into the dough until it starts to come together.
+- Pour the dough into a large bowl.
+Add 1/4 cup of the ice water and use a rubber spatula to toss together.
+Add the remaining water 2 tablespoons at a time and mix it into the dough until it starts to come together.
 It will still be slightly crumbly or shaggy but will hold together when squeezed into a ball.
 If more water is needed add a tablespoon at a time.

 - Dump the dough onto a lightly floured surface and press the dough together, folding it over on itself until it starts to hold together.
 Try not to work the dough too much or it may become and overdeveloped and tough.